 While attending a chamber music concert today, I noticed how well everyone in the audience seemed to understand the “rule” of not clapping between movements.
 And while this was clearly a knowledgeable and attentive group of veteran concertgoers, it also reminded me of something a wise friend once said: he loves hearing people clap at the “wrong” time during concerts because it means someone new is attending!

 I recently organized a benefit concert for a non-profit agency that provides free tutoring to adults who need help improving their literacy skills.
 An array of friends donated their time and energy: musicians shared their talents, other friends rolled up their sleeves and gathered raffle items, designed and printed the programs, hosted a lavish post-concert reception, and provided muscle power to set up and break down the chairs and tables.
-My public radio colleagues helped generate publicity for the event to fill seats and raise awareness of the agency and its vital services.
-Every aspect of the event was the result of a successful group effort involving many hardworking friends.
-It was magical and gratifying and a big success.

 All across North America, musicians, ensembles, publications, broadcasters and music lovers are celebrating Early Music Month throughout March.
 There is plenty to celebrate!
 Thanks to decades of renewed interest in baroque and early music, there are many terrific musicians with expertise and sensitivity for the repertory, and the level of performing quality and scholarly expertise has never been higher.